-CLAT 2020 – Consortium of NLUs will conduct CLAT 2020 on August 22, 2020.
-The online registration for the exam has been extended until July 10, 2020, on consortiumofnlus.ac.in.
-Candidates are also given an opportunity to withdraw registration.
+CLAT 2020 – Consortium of National Law Universities has released the CLAT 1st Allocation List at consortiumofnlus.ac.in.
+Earlier, CLAT 2020 result has released on October 5, 2020.
+The consortium of NLU conducted CLAT 2020 on September 28, 2020.
 CLAT is a national level law entrance exam.
-It will be held in computer based mode, for UG and PG law admission in LLB, LLB 5 year Integrated, LLM, etc courses.
+It helds in computer-based mode, for UG and PG law admission in LLB, LLB 5 year Integrated, LLM, etc courses.
 In all, 22 NLUs and various private / Government colleges accept the score of the exam.
 Check CLAT 2020 exam date, syllabus, exam pattern, admit card, and more details here.

 All the NLUs take admission via CLAT 2020.
 However, NLU Delhi holds All India Law Entrance Test (AILET) to fill the seats.
 Every year, around 40k to 50k candidates apply for CLAT, in hopes to get admission in 2000+ seats.
 Check important date for CLAT 2020 from the table below.

 |CLAT 2020||New Exam Dates|

 |Last date to submit the application form||10 Jul 2020|

 |Last date to choose test centres||10 Jul 2020|

 28 Sep 2020 (02:00 pm – 04:00 pm)